mku11/Salmon-AES-CTR/README.md

 ### Examples
 API usage is pretty much the same across Java/C#/Javascript/Python and various platforms with slight variations on naming conventions.
 Worth to note that the Typescript/Javascript library api is based on async IO so make sure you await.
+It is *recommended* to use directly the SalmonDrive and the virtual drive API to create the drive with the a text password and import your files.
+This will take care of all the details so you don't want have to worry about them.

 For samples using the SalmonDrive and the sequential nonce sequencer see: [Samples](https://github.com/mku11/Salmon-AES-CTR/tree/main/samples)
 For a full fledge demo app see: [Salmon Vault](https://github.com/mku11/Salmon-Vault)